Jamaica Football Federation: Post-independence (1962 onward)

 In 1965, under the leadership of Brazilian coach Jorge Penna, Jamaica made its first attempt at World Cup qualifying.
 This was for the 1966 World Cup finals in England.
 The preliminary group included Cuba, the Netherlands Antilles, and Jamaica.
 Jamaica's first game was against Cuba which they won 2–0 at Jamaica's National Stadium.
 In the qualifying match against the Netherlands Antilles, Jamaica also had a 2–0 victory with both goals coming.
 In the away games Jamaica was held to a goalless draw with the Netherlands Antilles and suffered a 2–1 defeat to Cuba.
 Jamaica then advanced to the final group of three, which included Costa Rica and Mexico.
 The winner of this group would represent the CONCACAF region.
 Jamaica lost at home to Mexico 3–2 and in the return leg in Mexico City the high altitude proved too much for Jamaica and they were defeated 8–0.
 Jamaica lost 7–0 to Costa Rica in their inaugural encounter and had a 1–1 tie when they played at home.

 In 1968, George Hamilton was the new coach when Jamaica attempted to qualify for the 1970 FIFA World Cup in Mexico.
 Jamaica had only a few remaining players from its previous World Cup team and had to rebuild because most of its players had retired or migrated abroad.
 Jamaica lost all of its qualifying games in that year.

-Jamaica's participation in the 1974 World Cup elimination saw the suspension of 17 players on the team because of poor behavior on a tour to Bermuda.
+Jamaica's participation in the 1974 World Cup elimination saw the suspension of 17 players on the team because of poor behaviour on a tour to Bermuda.
 Jamaica withdrew from the elimination in order to restructure their team.

 The 1978 World Cup in Argentina saw Jamaica playing Cuba and losing 3–1 at the National Stadium and then 2–0 in Havana, Cuba.
 Jamaica did not qualify.

 In 1982 Jamaica did not make an attempt for the World Cup Final set in Spain due to insufficient funds and a poorly prepared team.
 Jamaica did not participate in the 1986 World Cup because of suspension for affiliation fees that were due to FIFA.

 In preparation for the 1990 World Cup with coach Jeffery Maxwell, Jamaica won both preliminary games against Puerto Rico 1–0 in Jamaica and 2–0 at Puerto Rico.
-The U.S. were the next opponents and was held to a goalless draw.
-The return leg in the U.S. saw Jamaica losing 5–1 bringing an end to their qualifying attempt.
+The US were the next opponents and was held to a goalless draw.
+The return leg in the US saw Jamaica losing 5–1, bringing an end to their qualifying attempt.

 The United States hosted the World Cup 1994.
 In qualifying, Jamaica beat Puerto Rico 2–1 and was then faced with Bermuda, Canada, and El Salvador from which two teams would advance to the final round.
 Jamaica tied 1–1 with Canada and Bermuda and then lost 2–0 to El Salvador, 1–0 to Canada, 2–1 to El Salvador.
 Jamaica then beat Bermuda 3–2 but did not qualify.